Read About Key Project Information

 - Length of Subway Extension: 8.6 km

-- 6.2 km from Downsview Station to Steeles West station (in Toronto)
+- 6.2 km from Sheppard West Station (currently known as Downsview Station) to Pioneer Village Station (in Toronto)

-- 2.4 km from Steeles West Station to Vaughan Metropolitan Centre Station (in York Region)
+- 2.4 km from Pioneer Village Station to Vaughan Metropolitan Centre Station (in York Region)

 This will be the first Toronto Transit Commission rapid transit line to cross the City of Toronto boundary.